peak-load/energomera-cli/README.md

 * Port - specify your port connected to rs-485 bus.
 Depends on your adapter model or OS (I'm using on Linux under RPi3) port can be different e.g. /dev/ttyS0 or /dev/USB0
 * SleepInterval - in milliseconds, can be adjusted if you are getting errors due to long read time
-* Counters - specify your power meter unique IDs.
+* Counters - specify your electricity meter unique IDs.
 ID needs to be set beforehand using windows based utiliy as [described in manual here](https://shop.energomera.kharkov.ua/DOC/ASKUE-485/meter_settings_network_RS485.pdf)

 To run it (with sample output):